waltonjw/wildfire-camera-pilot/README.md

 ## Conclusion

 This analysis proved to be very effective in determining a short list of pilot program sites (i.e between 10-20).
-It should be noted that for a production implementation analysis which aims to maximize coverage over a region such as a state, county or forest boundary would likely take a very different approach.
+It should be noted that a production implementation analysis which aims to maximize coverage over a region such as a state, county or forest boundary would take a very different approach.
 This second phase approach would need to use a much different technique, such as:

 1. Divide region of analysis, such as Washington State, into zones
-2. Find the highest peak(s) per zone, with each zone being approximately the size of the camera scan radius (i.e. 20 miles)
+2. Find the highest peak(s) per zone, with each zone being approximately 0.5 to 1 times the size of the camera scan radius (i.e. 20 miles)
 3. Perform analysis per zone.
 Note: the ArcMap Viewshed tool has a maximum observer count of 16 and is very CPU-intensive.
-This iterative approach is needed.
+This iterative approach is needed to cover a reasonably large area such as a state or county.
 4. Merge zones and analyze to determine overall camera placement.

 This second-phase analysis would likely result in 100-200 cameras rather than the pilot program range of 10-20 cameras.
 This second-phase analysis would make an excellent research project to follow the completion of this pilot program.
-One interesting aspect of a second-phase analysis is finding sites which are so good, they may warrant the extending of road where no road currently exists, so different road proximity requirements may be warranted.
+One interesting aspect of a second-phase analysis is finding sites which score so highly, they may warrant the extending of road where no road currently exists, so different road proximity requirements may be warranted.